- Learning at Yale

 Yale doesn’t require that these recommendations come from teachers of particular subjects.
 It’s a good idea, however, to have the two letters come from teachers of two different subjects.
 Choose teachers who know you well and can give us a sense of your academic and personal strengths.

-The Application Status page, which you should check frequently, will let you review the documents that we’ve received and determine which we still need.
+The Application Checklist page, which you should check frequently, will let you review the documents that we’ve received and determine which we still need.
 Admissions officers won’t be able to review your application fully unless we have all the required documents, so it’s absolutely crucial to send these items in by the deadline.

 Very!
 Email is the main way we communicate with you throughout the admissions season.
-This includes, among other things, the initial acknowledgment that we received your application, information about our Application Status page, whether you need to supply us with missing documents to complete your application, and online admissions decisions.
+This includes, among other things, the initial acknowledgment that we received your application, information about our Application Checklist page, whether you need to supply us with missing documents to complete your application, and online admissions decisions.
 Please be sure that the email address you supply is functional and check it often.